 If you have an eye problem that needs immediate attention, please call our office for an emergency appointment.
 The online appointment scheduler only shows routine examination times.
 Sorry about the confusion.

-Dr. Stephanie M. Mastores is a 2009 graduate of the Ohio State College of Optometry, and the most recent addition to the staff of Central Phoenix Eye Care.
+Dr. Stephanie M. Mastores is a 2009 graduate of the Ohio State University College of Optometry.
 She attended the University of Arizona before obtaining her Bachelor of Science degree from Ohio State University.
 Prior to graduating from optometry school, she completed two externships in Arizona at the Whiteriver Indian Health Hospital and at the Souther Arizona VA Hospital in Tucson.

 Dr. Mastores is an active member of Volunteers for Optometric Service to Humanity (VOSH) which provides eye exams to the underprivileged around the world.
-She has participated in VOSH trips to Ecuador, Mexico, and Cameroon.
-She also is an adjunct faculty member at the Midwestern University Arizona College of Optometry in Glendale.
-She teaches clinical procedures, and is the faculty advisor for the student branch of VOSH.
+She has participated in VOSH trips to Ecuador, Mexico, Cameroon and the West Indies.

 Dr. Mastores has a special interest in specialty contact lenses, and is certified to perform Corneal Refractive Therapy (CRT- previously known as Ortho-Keratology) which uses specialized rigid contact lenses to allow a nearsighted person to gradually reduce their nearsightedness (myopia) while sleeping in these lenses.
 For those who qualify, this is a non-surgical refractive service that would allow a patient to go through the whole day without having to wear glasses or contact lenses.